hippalectryon-0/SE_Bot/README.md

 # SE_Bot
 A bot for StackExchange chatrooms.
-In use in CHemistrySE's main chatroom.
+In use in ChemistrySE's main chatroom.